5 dead including officer and gunman in shooting at gas station in Springfield, Missouri

-SPRINGFIELD, Mo. — Five people are dead including a police officer and the gunman in a shooting at a gas station in Springfield, Missouri, according to the Associated Press.
+SPRINGFIELD, Mo. — Five people are dead and two others were injured in a shooting in Springfield, Missouri late Sunday night.

-According to KY3 in Springfield, an officer was shot and killed while responding to E. Chestnut near U.S. 65 Monday morning.
+According to Springfield Police Department Chief Paul Williams, officers responded to the area of Battlefield and Lone Pine around 11:25 p.m. and while they were on their way, they received multiple shooting calls.

+Officers received another call for a shooting at the Kum & Go located at 2885 E. Chestnut Expressway.
+Callers reported a car crashing at the scene and an armed suspect going into the store – shooting customers and employees.

+Two officers arrived and had shots fired at them by the suspect.

+As other responding officers arrived, they removed two injured officers from the scene.
+Officer Christopher Walsh suffered a fatal gunshot wound and pronounced dead at a hospital, Springfield police said.
+The other officer was transported to a hospital for non-life threatening injuries.

-Three people were found dead inside the store.
-The gunman was found dead with an apparent self-inflicted gunshot wound, KY3 said.
+Three other people were found dead inside the convenience store and the suspect was found dead with an apparent self-inflicted gunshot wound.
+Another person was found injured inside the store and was transported to a hospital where they’re being treated.

 This is a developing story and will be updated as 5 On Your Side receives more information.